lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 In the context of ML-DSA, pre-hashing can be performed with the HashML-DSA algorithm defined in Section 5.4 of {{FIPS204}}.
-ML-DSA itself supports a External Mu pre-hashing mode which externalizes the message pre-hashing originally performed inside the signing operation.
+ML-DSA itself supports a External &mu; pre-hashing mode which externalizes the message pre-hashing originally performed inside the signing operation.
 This mode is also laid out in
-{{FIPS204-ExternalMuFAQ}}.
-This document specifies only the use of ML-DSA's External Mu mode, and not HashML-DSA, in PKIX for reasons laid out in {{sec-disallow-hash}}.
+{{FIPS204-ExternalμFAQ}}.
+This document specifies only the use of ML-DSA's External &mu; mode, and not HashML-DSA, in PKIX for reasons laid out in {{sec-disallow-hash}}.

-Implementations of ML-DSA using the External Mu pre-hashing mode requires the following algorithms, which are modified versions of the algorithms presented in {{FIPS204}}.
+Implementations of ML-DSA using the External &mu; pre-hashing mode requires the following algorithms, which are modified versions of the algorithms presented in {{FIPS204}}.
 The nomenclature used here has been modified from the NIST FAQ {{FIPS204-ExternalMuFAQ}}
 for clarity.